Chicago Area Schweitzer Program

 The Tarik F. Ibrahim MD, MS Fellowship recognizes and honors the life and legacy of Tarik F. Ibrahim by naming an outstanding Fellow working with underserved populations.
 This honors Dr. Ibrahim’s calling of ensuring the health and well-being of underserved populations and his passion for service and charity within the field of medicine.

-Named in honor of Frank Indihar, MD—whose grandniece, Kelly Moore (née Koronkowski), was a 2020-2021 Chicago Area Schweitzer Fellow—the Frank J. Indihar, MD Fellowship was established to provide mentorship and support for those looking to make a difference in underserved Chicago communities, particularly in the fields of nursing, pharmacy, and medicine, and to honor Frank’s work as a physician and delight in mentoring and developing lasting friendships with prospective medical students.
+Named in honor of Frank Indihar, MD—whose grandniece, Kelly Moore (née Koronkowski), was a 2020-2021 Chicago Area Schweitzer Fellow—the Frank J. Indihar, MD Fellowship was established to provide mentorship and support for those looking to make a difference in underserved Chicago communities, particularly in the fields of nursing, pharmacy, and medicine, and to honor Dr. Indihar’s work as a physician, philanthropist, and lifelong mentor to aspiring medical professionals.

 Named by her family and friends, the Leslie Nickels MEd, PhD Fellowship honors the rich legacy of service, mentorship, and leadership of Leslie Nickels, MEd, PhD.
 Dr. Nickels championed the important role of government in worker health and safety, the need to empower workers, and working with the practice community.